-- 1. is accepted in good academic standing and maintains satisfactory academic progress at the college; - is enrolled in an eligible program as a degree seeking student; courses not contributing to a student's degree program will be ineligible for Title IV Federal funds; - 3. is a U.S. citizen or permanent resident of the United States; - 4. owes no refund or repayment on a previous educational grant; - 5. is not delinquent on a student education loan; - 6. and, for programs based on financial need, has established financial eligibility through the Free Application for Federal Student Aid (FAFSA).
+- 1. is accepted in good academic standing and maintains satisfactory academic progress at the college; - is enrolled in an eligible program as a degree seeking student; courses not contributing to a student's degree program will be ineligible for Title IV Federal funds; - 3. is a U.S. citizen or eligible noncitizen and has a valid social security number: - 4. owes no refund or repayment on a previous educational grant; - 5. is not delinquent on a student education loan; - and, for programs based on financial need, has established financial eligibility through the Free Application for Federal Student Aid (FAFSA).